lucky-sideburn/kubeinvaders/README.md

 ### Description

-KubeInvaders has been written with Defold (https://www.defold.com/).
+KubeInvaders has been developed using Defold (https://www.defold.com/).

 Through KubeInvaders you can stress your Openshift cluster in a fun way and check how it is resilient.